Staff and Board of Directors

 Information Systems Coordinator

-Eric Sherman, the IATA’s Information Systems Coordinator, joined the staff in 2006.
-Eric manages the IATA’s constituency database, donor/membership communications, volunteer hours tracking program, awards program, and the updating and publication processes for the IATA’s suite of guidebooks.
+Eric joined the IATA staff in 2006 and manages the IATA’s constituency database, donor/membership communications, volunteer hours tracking program, awards program, and the updating and publication processes for the IATA’s suite of guidebooks.
 He also serves as the office IT coordinator and is a key contributor to Mobile Skills Crew program communications.
 Eric is a half-time employee, switching from full-time in 2011 upon the birth of his daughter, Pearl.